 Bemis in Focus

-Headquartered in Neenah, Bemis (BMS) is an Industrial Products stock that has seen a price change of 22.33% so far this year.
-The packaging company is currently shelling out a dividend of $0.32 per share, with a dividend yield of 2.28%.
-This compares to the Containers - Paper and Packaging industry's yield of 2.37% and the S&P 500's yield of 1.93%.
+Bemis (BMS) is headquartered in Neenah, and is in the Industrial Products sector.
+The stock has seen a price change of 19.5% since the start of the year.
+The packaging company is paying out a dividend of $0.32 per share at the moment, with a dividend yield of 2.33% compared to the Containers - Paper and Packaging industry's yield of 2.44% and the S&P 500's yield of 1.97%.

 Looking at dividend growth, the company's current annualized dividend of $1.28 is up 3.2% from last year.
-Over the last 5 years, Bemis has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.51%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Bemis's current payout ratio is 44%, meaning it paid out 44% of its trailing 12-month EPS as dividend.
+Over the last 5 years, Bemis has increased its dividend 5 times on a year-over-year basis for an average annual increase of 3.38%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, Bemis's payout ratio is 44%, which means it paid out 44% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, BMS is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report